-Fig. 2.50: Server 1 containing the activated group with the hybrid disk resource
+Fig. 2.50: Server 1 containing the activated group with the hybrid disk resource clpsvcctrl.sh --disable core

 3. Set the EXPRESSCLUSTER service not to start up on any of all the servers.

 4. Shut down a cluster, and then restart the OS.